Web Summit to Slush: How Startup Events Ignite Capital and Culture

 How can small ecosystems attract major events?

-Highlight niche sectors, masterful locations, diaspora networks, and proven policy support.
+Highlight niche sectors, strategic locations, diaspora networks, and proven policy support.

-Focus on in-person for system lasting results; use video content to boost reach.
+Prioritize in-person for ecosystem impact; use virtual content to amplify reach.

 Offer topic sponsorships, media exposure, VIP packages, and partner with chambers or consulates to co-sponsor travel.